 How to get there

 The nine-hour drive from Sydney north to Byron Bay up the Pacific Highway is a much-loved summer holiday road trip for Sydneysiders.
 You can also easily fly into Ballina Byron Airport from the cities of Sydney, Melbourne and Newcastle.
-Byron Bay is a two-hour drive south of Brisbane and just one hour south of the Gold Coast, both of which also have international airports.
+Byron Bay is a two-hour drive south of Brisbane and just one hour south of the Gold Coast, both of which have international airports.
 The best way to explore the hinterland is with a car, which you can hire from any of the airports or Byron Bay's town centre.

 Things to do and top attractions in Byron Bay's hinterland